-Example: I adore this lovely season when fruit trees break into blossom and spring flowers bloom.
-I like to go out of town, to look at the snowdrops, to see how birds make their nests.
-The weather is warm and sunny.
-We can spend all days long outside.
+Example: I adore this lovely season when fruit trees break with blossom and spring flowers bloom.
+I enjoy looking at tiny snowdrops, listening to birds' singing and spending much time out of town.

-1. Act as Alex or Helen and invite your international friends Rachel/Bruce to come to Ukraine in the season they like most.
+1. Act as Alex or Helen and invite your international friends Rachel/ Bruce to come to Ukraine in the season they like most.
 Begin with:

-- All seasons in Ukraine are lovely, but

-- The weather in this time of the year

-- In this season

-- The season has a charm of its own because

-- You can enjoy

-- Besides, you'll have a memorable time

-- Come to Ukraine in ... and have the time of your life.
+- All seasons in Ukraine are lovely, but ... . - The weather in this time of the year ... . - In this season ... . - The season has a charm of its own because ... . - You can enjoy ... . - Besides, you'll have a memorable time ... . - Come to Ukraine in ... and have the time of your life.